allure-framework/allure-phpunit/README.md

 ## Example project
 Example project is located at: https://github.com/allure-framework/allure-phpunit-example

+## How to generate report
+This adapter only generates XML files containing information about tests.
+See [wiki section](https://github.com/allure-framework/allure-core/wiki#generating-report) on how to generate report.

 ## Installation && Usage
 **Note:** this adapter supports Allure 1.4.x only.
 In order to use this adapter you need to add a new dependency to your **composer.json** file: